 Although less than a decade old, HashiCorp has assembled one of the leading collections of cloud-computing expertise anywhere, and developed a reputation for professionalism and reliability that’s made it a trusted partner for many of the world’s leading enterprises from stock exchanges to Fortune 100 companies.
 In March, it raised $175 million at a valuation of more than $5 billion, up from $1.9 billion when it last raised in late 2018.

-“The journey from idea to iconic company is definitely a marathon, not a sprint,” said Navin Chaddha, Mayfield managing director and board member of HashiCorp.
+“The journey from idea to iconic company is definitely a marathon, not a sprint,” said Navin Chaddha, Mayfield managing partner and board member of HashiCorp.
 “The team at HashiCorp did so many things right – stayed true to their open source community, built a remote-centric culture, leveraged their product-led Go-To-Market motion to deliver a digital-first customer experience.
 But the main reason for their breakout success has been the focus on their mission of elevating developers and practitioners to innovate in infrastructure.”